 Regional Radiation Therapy with or without Whole Breast Irradiation in Treating Patients with Estrogen Receptor Positive, HER2 Negative Low Risk Breast Cancer Who Have Undergone Breast Conserving Surgery or Mastectomy

-- Patients must have newly diagnosed histologically proven invasive carcinoma of the breast with no evidence of metastases
+- Patients must be women with newly diagnosed histologically proven invasive carcinoma of the breast with no evidence of metastases, staged as per site standard of care

 - Patients must be ER >= 1% and HER2 negative on local testing